-Projects in which the estimated total cost of the project (materials, equipment and labor), exceed prevailing wage limits (\$25,000) are subject to provisions of Pennsylvania's Prevailing Wage Act.
+Projects funded by ACAP funds in which the estimated cost of the total project (materials, equipment and labor), exceeds prevailing wage limits (currently \$25,000) are subject to provisions of Pennsylvania's Prevailing Wage Act.

-Applications that district staff deem complete and potentially acceptable to the program will then be ranked by the Agricultural Committee (QAB).
-The ranking of applications will be based on established written criteria.
-The Agricultural Committee (QAB) will then make funding recommendations to the conservation district board.
+Applications district staff deem complete and potentially acceptable to the program then be reviewed (ranked) and prioritized.
+The review and prioritization of applications will be based on established written criteria and make funding recommendations to the conservation district board.